 Our mission is to support the career, workplace, and community development of Muslim American public servants and serve as a catalyst, resource, and force multiplier for the associations that represent and support them.
-MAPS aims to harness the rich, collective power of Muslim Americans across public service sectors to build a more just and equitable United States.
+MAPS aims to expand and harness the rich, collective contributions of Muslim Americans across public service sectors to build a more just and equitable United States.

 We build community across government & civil society.

 MAPS aims to foster community and serve as a connector among Muslim public servants within all branches and levels of government.
 MAPS will also share resources and ideas for professionals interested in forming new civil society groups, employee-led organizations, or MAPS chapters at their public institutions or local communities, and support and coordinate existing Muslim employee and professional associations and their programs and activities.

 MAPS aims to facilitate welcome spaces for Muslim public service professionals, and promote their further contributions and achievements.
 MAPS will serve as a strategic partner in fostering a culture of diversity, equity and inclusion within public institutions and will support existing institutional efforts to maintain safe workplaces free of discrimination.
 MAPS will also create or promote professional networking, mentorship, career education and advancement, and skill development resources among members and within MAPS chapters and partners.

 We cultivate the next generation of American Muslim public service.